matecat/simple-dic/README.md

 ## Parameters

 If you want to use a separate parameters file, you can use `DICParams` class.
-You MUST set parameters **before** instantiate DIC.
 Take a look at the following example of params configuration file
  (YAML format):

 ```yaml